 - Ask direct reports to outline the meeting ahead of time.
 Practically speaking, it might not be the best use of a supervisor’s time to create an outline for every one of their one-on-ones.
 Having an outline also promotes efficiency, organisation, and productivity.
 Both parties will know which key points need to be addressed and how much time needs to be devoted to each subject.

 - Everyone should take notes.
 Although it might seem simple, writing down notes plays a big role in the overall effectiveness of 1:1s.
 Firstly, it gives formality to decisions that were made and it helps to cultivate a sense of commitment.
-Andy Groves describes notetaking as “a written handshake.”
+Andy Grove describes notetaking as “a written handshake.”
 Also, the act of writing helps both supervisor and team members stay present during the meeting.
-The act of writing notes allows for both parties to stay on task and stick to the outlined plans
+The act of writing notes allows for both parties to stay on task and stick to the outlined plans.

 - Show actions and progress.
 Aside from giving and receiving feedback, it is important for both managers and direct reports to show how they have acted upon what was said during previous meetings.
 In what ways have comments and discussions led to observable differences?